tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/EMR 开发指南/Alluxio 开发指南/在腾讯云中使用 Alluxio 文档_intl_en.md

 Tencent Cloud EMR comes with the ready-to-use Alluxio service, helping you accelerate distributed memory-level caching and simplify data management.
 You can also use the configuration delivery feature to configure multi-level caching and manage metadata via the EMR console or APIs.
 In addition, EMR offers one-stop monitoring and alarming.

 ## Preparations
-- Tencent Cloud EMR Hadoop Standard v2.1.0 or above
+Tencent Cloud EMR Hadoop Standard v2.1.0 or above.
-- Tencent Cloud EMR Hadoop TianQiong v1.0 or above

 For specific Alluxio versions supported in EMR, see [Component Version](https://intl.cloud.tencent.com/document/product/1026/31095).